pdxdave/aws_cantrill/003_tech_fundamentals/001_encryption.md

     * the ciphertext is sent to party B, and only they can decrypt the data.
 No key exchange required.
     * party B sends the private key and ciphertext to the algorithm, it decrypts the plaintext and is sent back to party B.
     * This is used b/t parties that don't need to see each other.
 Also SSH to access servers using key based authentication.

+## Signing: another use of Asymmetric keys
+1. Let's assume that the Asymmetric encryption was successful, but now party B wants to respond back to party A and confirm that they received the message.
+2. The problem.
+How do we know the response is from party B?
+If party B has a public key available in the cloud then anyone could get it and respond to party A.
+3. Party B could create a message and sign it with their private key and send the message to Party A. Party A uses Party B's public key and verifies it using Party B's private key attached to the message.
+This is the inverse of the process above.

+## Steganography
+1. The problem with encryption is that one can tell that it has been used.